Enter Hex Here

 So now we’re going to count to 15 0…1…2…3…4…5…6…7…8…9…A…B…C…D…E…F…

-Mostly in decimal system, we used it when we got nine; there was no number for ten, so that it was represented as 10 or one ten and no units.
+Mostly in the decimal system, we used it when we got nine; there was no number for ten so it was represented as 10 or one ten and no units.

-Within that hex system, when we receive to F, which is 15 decimal, we have to describe the next number 16 as 10 or one 16 and no units.
+Within that hex system, when we receive F, which is 15 decimals, we have to describe the next number 16 as 10 or one 16 and no units.

 Binary, The Numbering System of Base 2

 Each binary system used by computers is based on two main numbers; 0 and 1.
 Though you count 0, 1, there is no number for 2, so 2 is represented by 10 or one 2 and no units.
 In a certain way that there are units, tens, hundreds, and thousands of places in the decimal system, in the binary system there are units, two, four, eight, sixteen places, etc. in the binary system.